someengineering/resoto.com/blog/2022/05-17-a-walk-in-the-graph/index.md

 // highlight-end
 ```

-We can now use Graphviz to render the graph or use one of the many online tools to visualize the graph.
-The final result is this graph.
+We can now use Graphviz to render the graph, or one of the many online tools to visualize the graph.
+The final result is the following:

 ![DigitalOcean Droplet](img/droplet_surrounding.svg)

 This diagram reveals a lot of useful information.
 It shows the related DigitalOcean team and project and the droplet usage as a node in a Kubernetes cluster and backend of a load balancer as well as its attached volumes.
 All of this information is available as-is.
-The search syntax makes it extremely easy to walk this structure and reveal the information of interest.
+The search syntax makes it extremely easy to traverse this structure and reveal the information of interest.

 Please head over to the [Getting Started](/docs/getting-started) documentation and try it out yourself!